Manage virtual machines

 Physical to Virtual Conversion (P2V) is the process that converts an existing Windows operating system on a physical server to a virtualized instance of itself.
 The conversion includes the file system, configuration, and so on.
-This virtualized instance is then transferred, instantiated, and started as a VM on the XenServer host.
+This virtualized instance is then transferred, instantiated, and started as a VM on the Citrix Hypervisor server.

 Clone an existing VM

 You can make a copy of an existing VM by cloning from a template.
 Templates are ordinary VMs which are intended to be used as master copies to create instances of VMs from.
 A VM can be customized and converted into a template.
 Ensure that you follow the appropriate preparation procedure for the VM.
 For more information, see Preparing for Cloning a Windows VM Using Sysprep and Preparing to Clone a Linux VM.

 Templates cannot be used as normal VMs.

 Citrix Hypervisor has two mechanisms for cloning VMs:

 The faster Copy-on-Write mode only writes modified blocks to disk.
 Copy-on-Write is designed to save disk space and allow fast clones, but slightly slows down normal disk performance.
 A template can be fast-cloned multiple times without slowdown.